• Home

 Hot Water

-In situations where the frozen pipe is not easily accessible, or the methods mentioned above are not feasible, you can use hot water.
+In situations where the frozen pipe is not easily accessible or the abovementioned methods are not feasible, you can use hot water.
 Boil water and pour it carefully over the frozen section of the pipe.
 This introduces heat directly to the ice, slowly thawing it.
 Repeat until the water flows freely through the pipe.
-Take adequate precautions to avoid burns and scalds by wearing protective gear and handling the boiling water with care.

 Heat Lamp